 ARTICLE IV: STAKEHOLDER

+These definitions of Stakeholder and Community Interest Stakeholder are from the Administrative Code Sec.
+22.8011 and cannot be changed.
 Neighborhood Council membership is open to all Stakeholders.
 A “Stakeholder” shall be defined as any individual who:

 (1) Lives, works, or owns real property within the boundaries of the neighborhood council; or

-(2) Is a Community Interest Stakeholder, defined as an individual who is a member of or participates in a Community Organization within the boundaries of the neighborhood council.
+(2) Is a Community Interest Stakeholder, defined as an individual who is a member of or participates in a Community Organization within the boundaries of the Neighborhood Council.

-A “Community Organization” is an entity that has continuously maintained a physical street address within the boundaries of the neighborhood council for not less than one year, and that performs ongoing and verifiable activities and operations that confer some benefit on the community within the boundaries of the neighborhood council.
+A “Community Organization” is an entity that has continuously maintained a physical street address within the boundaries of the Neighborhood Council for not less than one year, and that performs ongoing and verifiable activities and operations that confer some benefit on the community within the boundaries of the Neighborhood Council.
 A for-profit entity shall not qualify as a Community Organization.
 Examples of Community Organizations may include Chambers of Commerce, houses of worship or other faith-based organizations, educational institutions, or non-profit organizations.

-[The definition of “Stakeholder” and its related terms are defined by City Ordinance and cannot be changed without City Council action.
-See Los Angeles Administrative Code Section 22.801.1]
+[The definition of “Stakeholder”, “Community Interest Stakeholder”, and their related terms are defined by City Ordinance and cannot be changed without City Council action.
+See Los Angeles Charter Section 906 (a) (2) and Los Angeles Administrative Code Section 22.801.1]

-.

 ARTICLE V: GOVERNING BOARD